santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-captured-values-add-row-to-dataverse.md

 1. **Trigger:** Microsoft Forms submission starts the flow.
 2. **Data Retrieval:** Get employee details and fetch the contract template from OneDrive.
-3. **Signature Process:** Create an envelope via SignatureAPI, add recipient details, and attach the DOCX.
+3. **Signature Process:** Create an envelope via SignatureAPI, add recipients details, and attach the DOCX.
 4. **Monitoring:** Wait for the contract to be signed.
 5. **Storage & Notification:** Save the signed document in OneDrive, add a row to a Dataverse table and notify HR via email.